-The Company recognizes the net overfunded or underfunded position of a defined postretirement benefit plan as a pension asset or pension liability on the Consolidated Balance Sheet.
+For defined benefit pension and postretirement plans, the Company records the net overfunded or underfunded position as a pension asset or pension liability on the Consolidated Balance Sheet.
 The change in funded status for the year is reported as a component of other comprehensive income (loss), net of tax, in equity.

+Postemployment benefits.
+The Company recognizes an obligation for postemployment benefit plans that vest or accumulate with service.
 Obligations associated with the Company's postemployment benefit plans, which are unfunded, are included in other current liabilities and other liabilities on the Consolidated Balance Sheet.
+All gains and losses are recognized over the average remaining service period of active plan participants.